ayezinhtun/1cng-protal-user-guide/docs/Getting Started/Introduction.md

     marginBottom: '30px',
   }}
 >
-  <h1>👋 Welcome to Stack Console Documentation!</h1>
+  <h1>👋 Welcome to 1CNG Documentation!</h1>
-  <p>Manage and optimize your cloud infrastructure with Stack Console.</p>
+  <p>Manage and optimize your cloud infrastructure with 1CNG.</p>
 </div>

-## 📖 About Stack Console
+## 📖 About 1CNG

-**Stack Console** is an advanced, cloud unified  management platform designed to integrate with multiple cloud infrastructures.
+**1CNG** is an advanced, cloud unified  management platform designed to integrate with multiple cloud infrastructures.
 It provides a single unified interface for provisioning, monitoring, and managing resources across different cloud environments.

-With Stack Console, organizations can simplify the complexity of multi-cloud operations, increase operational efficiency, and gain real-time insights into their cloud infrastructure.
+With 1CNG, organizations can simplify the complexity of multi-cloud operations, increase operational efficiency, and gain real-time insights into their cloud infrastructure.

-## Features of Stack Console <br />
+## Features of 1CNG <br />

 <div style={{ display: 'flex', justifyContent: 'center', flexWrap: 'wrap', gap: '20px', marginTop: '20px' }}>